 On my left wrist, I wear three bands.
-A weaved pink, yellow and orange ‘friendship bracelet’, a black cord with six coloured beads, and a purple leather cuff.
+One is weaved pink, yellow and orange elastic, another is a black cord with six coloured beads, and the third is a purple leather cuff.

 Each of them has a deeply personal story.
 But I want to share the story behind just one: the purple leather cuff.

-Six years ago, a Bulgarian leather worker made it for me.
-I had her engrave something on it:
+Six years ago, a Bulgarian craftswoman made it for me.
+Engraved in cursive writing, it says:

 “As I write my sorrows disappear and my courage is reborn.”

 Beautiful statement, isn’t it?
 Do you recognise the words?